lucas-albers-lz4/irr/docs/DEVELOPMENT.md

 ## 1. Introduction

-This document outlines the design for a command-line tool, `helm-image-override`, intended to automate the generation of Helm override `values.yaml` files.
+This document outlines the design for a command-line tool, `irr` (Image Relocation and Rewrite), intended to automate the generation of Helm override `values.yaml` files.
 The primary goal is to redirect container image pulls specified within a Helm chart from various public registries to a designated local or private registry, initially focusing on Harbor configured as a pull-through cache.
 This addresses the manual effort and potential errors involved in modifying Helm deployments for environments requiring centralized, proxied, or private image access.
 Additionally, this helps organizations maintain compliance with air-gapped environments and enforce image provenance requirements.

 See [Tool Documentation](#) for installation and advanced usage.
 Planned documentation sections include:
 *   Installation Guide